tranhelen/tranhelen/_posts/2016-09-26-ivegraduatednowwhat.md

 <hr class="small">

-Graduating from formal education, a bootcamp, or even apprenticeship based programs puts you in the same position as others with the same skillset.
+Graduating from formal education, a bootcamp, or even apprenticeship based programs puts you in the same position as others with the same skill-set.
 While there is enough demand in some markets, there are not enough positions that can support the mentorship of a Junior Designer.
 Even if you manage to find one, you may find yourself in a less than desirable place in terms of growth.

 All Designers must adopt a growth mindset from graduation, and hopefully, much before that.
-You've joined an industry in which learning new skillsets is a constant.
+You've joined an industry in which learning new skill-sets is a constant.
 Picking up new skills and absorbing them quickly will be something you do for the rest of your career.
 Tech moves fast.

 Passion is not followed or found, but cultivated.
 To ensure longevity in your career, you must find satisfaction in learning things, or, deliberate practice.<a id="anchor-1" href="#note-1">&#42;</a> If you manage to fine-tune this skill of yours, you'll find that competition will melt away fairly quickly.
-One of my favourite says this about it,
+One of my favourite books says this about it,

 <blockquote class="large">
 	<p>The good news about deliberate practice is that it will push you past this plateau and into a realm where you have little competition.